Co-operation agreed – future secured for Graf von Lindenau Hall

 The upkeep of the Graf von Lindenau Hall costs around 90,000 euros each year, a sum which in this structurally weak region is directed towards the costs of other, more important projects.
 The four co-operative partners have now established a new solution which guarantees the maintenance of the hall.
 Surpluses, which can be achieved by means of additional events, will be re-invested into the hall’s operations.
 Management and marketing costs will not be reimbursed to ESE but rather generated as sponsorship.

 “I’m really pleased that the future of the hall now appears to be secure and that the efforts of the former Department Director and the former Minister of Agriculture have been rewarded with success”, says Wolfgang Jung of the Brandenburg-Anhalt Horse Breeding Association e.V..
 The next event in the programme is an “Octoberfest” in the Graf von Lindenau Hall, ahead of the “Showcase of the Best” with licensing and auction in November.
-In December there will be a “Christmas Fairytale” and in January 2019 the CSI Neustadt-Dosse will take centre stage.
+In December there will be a “Christmas Fairytale” and each January the CSI Neustadt-Dosse will take centre stage.